Full Proxy

 Health and performance monitors are associated with a pool to determine if servers are operational and can receive traffic.
 The type of health monitor used depends on the type of traffic you want to monitor.
 There are several predefined monitors, and you can customize your own.
 For example, LTM attempts FTP to download a specified file to the /var/tmp directory, and the check is successful if the file is retrieved.

 Some HTTP monitors permit the inclusion of a username and password to retrieve a page on the website.
 You also have LDAP, MYSQL, ICMP, HTTPS, NTP, Oracle, POP3, Radius, RPC, and many others. iRules allows you to manage traffic based on business logic.
 For example, you can direct customers to the correct server based on language preference in their browsers.
-An iRule can be the trigger to inspect this header (accept-language) and select the correct pool of application servers based on the value specified in the header.
+An iRule can be the trigger to inspect this header (accept-language) and select the right pool of application servers based on the value specified in the header.

 Increase backend server performance.

-It’sIt’says computationally more exhausting to set up a new connection rather than receive requests over an existing OPEN connection.
-ThatThat’s HTTP keepalives invented and made standard in HTTP v1.
-LTM has a feature known as “One connect” that leverages HTTP keepalives to reuse connections for multiple clients, not just a single client.
+It says computationally it is more exhausting to set up a new connection rather than receive requests over an existing OPEN connection.
+That’s HTTP keepalives invented and made standard in HTTP v1.
+LTM has a “One connect” feature that leverages HTTP keepalives to reuse connections for multiple clients, not just a single client.
 It works with HTTP keepalives to make existing connections available for other clients, not just a single client.
-Fewer open connection means lower resource consumption per server.
+Fewer open connections means lower resource consumption per server.

 When the LTM receives the HTTP request from the client, it makes the load-balancing decision before the “One connect” is considered.
 If there are no OPEN or IDLE server-side connections, the BIP-IP creates a new TCP connection to the server.
 When the server responds with the HTTP response, the connection is left open on the BIP-IP for reuse.
 The connection is held in a table buffer called the connection reuse pool.